dfir-iris/blog.dfir-iris.org/docs/deep_dives/custom_attributes_dive.md

 }
 ```

-We save and deploy the new custom attribute, and there we are - we can now select a user and save it !
+We save and deploy the new custom attribute, and there we are - we can now select a user and save it!

 ![CA](../_static/deep_dives/custom_attributes_fun/ca_final.png)

 ### A final note

 We have to admit, **this was far from trivial** :material-emoticon-sick-outline:.
 We are currently thinking of new ways to improve these types of specific custom attributes, and they will probably get better over time.
-In the meantime, we have to trick a little !
+In the meantime, we have to trick a little!

 ## Under the hood
-So how does custom attributes work under the hood ?
+So how does custom attributes work under the hood?
 It's actually simpler than writing one as we did above. :fontawesome-regular-face-smile-beam:
 Each case objects table in the DB holds a `custom_attributes` field, which is of type `JSON`.
 For instance, below is the DB declaration of the Notes.

 ![CA](../_static/deep_dives/custom_attributes_fun/ca_db.png)